ayaka-notes/overleaf/README.md

 # Overleaf

 Overleaf Pro Version, Include Git-Bridge.(Based on Overleaf CEP From yu-i-i) This is only a trial verson, not suggested for prod env.
+For prod, see https://github.com/ayaka-notes/overleaf-pro

 For documents, visit https://overleaf-pro.ayaka.space/